-A Major in Biblical Languages requires completion of the University CORE, 30 hours of GREK and HEBR courses, a minor in Christian Studies (see above), CHST 1001, CHST 4601, and THEO 4403.
+A Major in Biblical Languages requires completion of the University CORE, 30 hours of GREK and HEBR courses, a minor in Christian Studies (see above), CHST 1001, CHST 4601, THEO 4403, and an Internship/Service Component.
 Students may choose to major in Christian Studies in place of the minor.